 02 of 05

 Colorado is home to many "fourteeners" (mountains taller than 14,000 feet above sea level), but Longs Peak is one of the most famous.
 It stands tall and easy to spot along the mountainscape, especially if you’re visiting the Northern Front Range of Colorado.
 It’s the tallest mountain in Rocky Mountain National Park.
+Due to its location in this popular national park, it gets a lot of traveler attention.

 Hiking Longs Peak is considered a badge of honor for locals and visitors, but it's certainly not everyone.
 While this is one of Colorado’s most famous, and heavily trafficked, hikes it is also extremely challenging and an attempt to reach the top should only be left to people who are prepared, in good health and fully acclimated to the altitude.
 Hikers experience more than 5,000 feet in elevation gain throughout the trail.
 That being said, you don’t have to go all the way to the top.
-You can take on just a portion of this hike and still enjoy good views and a physical challenge.
+You can take on just a portion of this hike and still enjoy good views and a physical... challenge.

 The Longs Peak Trail is 13.6 miles and takes on average 14 hours to complete.
-The goal... is to get up and down the mountain before noon (or at least far from the top), when the afternoon storms roll in and will make the hike even more dangerous (and miserable).
+The goal is to get up and down the mountain before noon (or at least far from the top), when the afternoon storms roll in and will make the hike even more dangerous (and miserable).
 Longs Peak is known for its lightning.
 You don’t want to get to know that side of Longs firsthand.
 It can also get quite windy and is frigid at the top, even in August.

 This means you need to start your hike well before the sun rises.
 Start around 2 a.m. (at the latest) in the pitch black; you want to try to hit the summit by 10 a.m.
 Night hiking creates a whole different kind of adventure and brings up added difficulties.
 You will be surprised by how many other hikers are out at that time of night.
 It’s a surreal experience to see all of the headlamps bouncing up the trail.